puppetlabs/puppet-docs/source/puppet/6.0/configuration.md

 ### runtimeout

 The maximum amount of time an agent run is allowed to take.
 A Puppet agent run that exceeds this timeout will be aborted.
-Defaults to 0, which is unlimited.
+A value of 0 disables the timeout.
+Defaults to 1 hour.
 This setting can be a time interval in seconds (30 or 30s), minutes (30m), hours (6h), days (2d), or years (5y).

-- *Default*: 0
+- *Default*: 1h

 ### serial

 Where the serial number for certificates is stored.
-This setting is deprecated and will be replaced by one in Puppet Server's configs in Puppet 6.

 - *Default*: $cadir/serial